Karlawinda is an advanced gold project located in Western Australia. It is 100% owned by Capricorn Metals. The project contains…

-The Siguiri gold mine is found within the Siguiri District in the north-east of the Republic of Guinea, West Africa, about 850km from the capital city of Conakry.
+The Siguiri gold mine is found within the Siguiri District in the north-east of the Republic of Guinea, West Africa, 850km from the capital city of Conakry.
 The nearest important town is Siguiri (approximately 50,000 inhabitants), located on the banks of the Niger River.
 Bamako, the capital of Mali is 300km away.

 Unlike in many other areas in Africa, the orpaillage (translated as gold-washing), or artisanal mining system is highly formalised and forms an integral part of village structures.

-However, there have been numerous clashes between the miner AngloGold Ashanti and some groups of artisanal miners who have been found operating beyond the traditional orpaillage system and therefore agreed areas.
+However, there have been numerous clashes between the miner AngloGold Ashanti and some groups of artisanal miners who have been found operating beyond the traditional orpaillage system and, therefore, agreed areas.
 On some occasions, mainly during the rainy season, as many as 10,000 people have been involved in pit invasions when artisanal workings are flooded or inaccessible.
 AngloGold recently announced that it had engaged the services of a specialist consultancy to assist with future disputes.

 Geology and reserves